Permafrost/Tundra/SERVICES.md

 ### tundra.list.document:translate

-One-to-one conversion of one `IData` document list to another `IData` document list.
+One-to-one conversion of one `IData` document list to another list.

-Calls the given translation service, passing the each `IData` document item in the list as an input, and building a new `IData` document list from the translated documents returned by the translation service as output.
+Calls the given translation service, passing the each `IData` document item in the list as an input, and building a new list from the translations returned by the translation service as output.

 #### Inputs:

 * `$list` is an `IData` document list containing items to be translated.
-* `$service` is the fully-qualified name of the translation service, which accepts a single `IData` document and returns a single IData document, called to translate the given `$document`.
+* `$service` is the fully-qualified name of the translation service, which accepts a single `IData` document and returns a single IData document or String, byte array, or input stream, called to translate the given `$document`.
 * `$pipeline` is an optional `IData` document for providing arbitrary variables to the invocations of `$service`.
 * `$service.input` is an optional variable name to use in the input